nihalpasham/rustBoot/README.md

     - one of rustBoot's core design objectives is to keep it simple and avoid complexity.
 So, there will be little to no application of meta or async programming constructs.
     - not that we need the extra performance, rustBoot can already hit sub-second secure boot-times as we've stripped it down to the bare-essentials.
 - **Zero-dynamic memory allocation:**
-    - to make it highly portable, rustBoot relies on a zero dymnamic memory allocation architecture i.e. no heap required.
+    - to make it highly portable, apart from its modular design, rustBoot relies on a zero dymnamic memory allocation architecture i.e. no heap required.
 - **Memory safety & type-state programming:**
     - the entire bootloader is written in rust's safe-fragment with a limited set of well-defined api(s) for unsafe HW access.
     - as a consequence, it makes rustBoot immune to a whole host of memory safety bugs. ex: things like parsing image-headers (i.e. container-formats) in rustBoot is much safer.
     - rustBoot takes advantage of rust's powerful type-system to make `invalid boot-states unrepresentable at compile time` and along with constructs such as sealed states, global singletons, it improves the overall security of the entire code-base.
-- **Formal guarantees:** this is *aspirational* at this point but we think its do-able
+- **Formal guarantees:** an *aspirational* goal at this point but we think its do-able
     - *property-based testing via symbolic execution:* to formally verify rustBoot's parser.
     - *deductive verification:* for critical sections of code (ex: swapping contents of boot and update partitions).